Chandu Borde

-Chandrakant Gulabrao "Chandu" Borde (born 21 July 1934), is an Indian former cricketer who played for India between 1958 and 1970.
+Chandrakant Gulabrao "Chandu" Borde (born 21 July 1934) is an Indian former cricketer who played Test cricket for India between 1958 and 1969.
 Following his retirement, he became a cricket administrator and twice served as India's chairman of selectors.

+Borde was a right-handed middle-order batsman, a leg-spin bowler, and a versatile fielder.
+A successful captain of Maharashtra in Indian domestic cricket, he served as vice-captain of the Indian team under the captaincy of the Nawab of Pataudi for much of the 1960s.

 Personal life

 Borde was born into a Marathi Christian family in Pune, having five brothers and five sisters.
 His younger brother Ramesh Borde was also a cricketer who played for West Zone and Maharashtra in domestic cricket.
 Borde says Vijay Hazare is his idol and he was once able to share the dressing room with him.

 Domestic cricket

 Borde made his first-class debut in India's 1952/53 domestic season.

 He first played for Baroda against Gujarat in Ahmedabad in December 1954.
 He played in the semi-final against Holkar and was bowled for a duck.
 He had more success in the following season, making a century against Bombay.
 In the 1957/58 Ranji Trophy final against Services, he scored a half-century and picked up 5 wickets in the match.

 He returned to Maharashtra after a transfer in 1964.